Shinji-Mimura/OpenAPI-Parser/README.md

      - For "Location", select the Jython standalone JAR (`jython-standalone-2.7.3.jar`) you downloaded.
      - For "Extension file", select the Python script for this extension.

-2. **Verify Installation**:
-   - After loading, you should see the extension listed in the `Extensions` tab with a green indicator if it loaded successfully.
-   - You should also see a new tab named `OpenAPI Importer` in Burp Suite.

 ## How to Use

-1. **Importing an OpenAPI YAML File**:
-   - In the `OpenAPI Importer` tab, click on the `Import YAML File` button.
+   1. Click the "Browse" button to select your .yaml file.
-   - A file chooser dialog will appear.
+   2. A file chooser dialog will appear.
 Select the OpenAPI YAML file you want to import.
-   - The extension will parse the YAML file and generate HTTP requests based on the API definitions.
+   3. The extension will parse the YAML file and generate HTTP requests based on the API definitions.

-2. **Viewing and Managing Generated Requests**:
-   - After importing the YAML file, the generated requests will appear in the text area below the button.
+   4. After importing the YAML file, the generated requests will be displayed in a table format.
-   - Each request is displayed with a separator line for clarity, including the full request details and a description.
       - If the description is missing from the YAML file, the extension will display "No description available."

-3. **Sending Requests to the Repeater**:
-   - All generated requests are automatically sent to the Repeater tab in Burp Suite.
+   5. All generated requests are automatically sent to the Repeater tab in Burp Suite.
       - The requests in the Repeater tab are numbered sequentially, starting from 1 each time a new YAML file is imported.
-   - You can modify and send these requests from the Repeater tab as needed.

 ## TODO